neverfap-deluxe/nfd-api/content/articles/DONE--INTRO-the-five-principles-of-neverfap-as-they-relate-to-my-life.md

 ---
   title: "The Five Principles Of Neverfap As They Relate To My Life"
-  description: "The Five Principles Of NeverFap Are A Series of guidelines which ."
+  description: "The Five Principles of NeverFap are a series of guidelines which can help you better handle your porn addiction."
   date: 2019-02-08
   draft: false
   tags: [ "context", "popular", "neverfap basics", "nofap schedule", "porn addiction", "addiction", "awareness", "nofap", "neverfap", "neverfap deluxe", "neverfap deluxe guide", "neverfap basics" ]